jnguyennz/jnotes/_posts/2025-05-03-chromebook.md

 - Boot from new bios and press ESC to select to boot from your linux USB
 - Now you can install linux on chrome
 - Note >>>>>>>>>>>>.
 Sound is not working via the speaker, but you can use sound from BT speakers or earbuds.
+     - when you plug in the headphone in headphone jack, the sound will play from your speaker.
+Cool?
+     - I could not find the drive for the sound yet.